freakout42/formax/docs/index.md

 Clipper, SAP and Lotus/1-2-3.
 The result is the most effective solution possible.
 By eleminating all proprietary dependencies und being open-source with a permissive license the system is future-proof.
+The minimal costs to build a **formax** form makes adapting this technology a no-brainer.

 In every system of decent size is the need for something like **formax**.
 The system-adminstrator needs to change a base-table or master-data.
 Most of the times he is forced to use error-prone and dangerous SQL or a database-admin-tool like phpMyAdmin because there was no web-application build for all these small things.
-Or maintaining customer information.
-Beside the new address-data itself there are only around 20 keystrokes required to edit the record - no mouse-moving - no scrolling.
-Frequently used apps like order-entry for which the initial training to use a keyboard application pays off thousand times are also candidates for a fast terminal-application.
+Or for maintaining customer information.
+Beside the new address-data itself there are only around 20 keystrokes required to edit the record - no mouse-moving - no scrolling - with milliseconds response time.
+Frequently used apps like order-entry for which the initial training to use a powerful keyboard application pays off thousand times are even natch candidates for it.

 ### History/Motivation

-Oracle SQL-Forms 3 was superior to all other character-based applications that came after it.
-This very popular option was lost in the late 1990s when Oracle decided not to patch SQL-Forms 3 for the Y2K-problem.
-The following versions neglected this feature and focused on client-server frontends, which was also abandoned later in favour of web based as the only option.
-The result was a massive increase of complexity and bandwidth requirements in magnitudes of millions and leaving a big technology hole in the industry.
+Oracle SQL-Forms 3 was superior to all other character-based enterprise applications that came after it.
+The terminal option was very popular and got in the late 1990s when Oracle decided not to patch SQL-Forms 3 for the Y2K-problem.
+The following versions neglected this feature and focused on client-server frontends, which were also abandoned later in favour of web based as the only option.
+The result was a massive increase of complexity and bandwidth requirements in magnitudes of millions and leaving a big technology hole in the industry. **formax** wants to bring back this option to the market.

 ### Goals